ternaustralia/cmrset-examples/tds-examples/README.md

 The complete path where files will be saved to is: \{ **PATH_OUT** } / \{ PRODUCT_CODE } / \{ YYYY } / \{ YYYY_MM_DD } /

+#### UPDATE_METHOD

+The method used to update your local archive from TERN Data Services.
+Available values are:
+- **UPDATE_MISSING:** Will update any missing files from your local archive, hence leaving existing images as they are.
+- **UPDATE_NEW:** Same as UPDATE_MISSING, but will also update any files in your local archive where *newer versions* have been detected on TERN Data Services. **Still in development!**
+- **UPDATE_ALL:** Will update all images.
+Typically you should never need to use this option, unless you think you may have some corrupted images in your local archive.

+The default value is UPDATE_MISSING.

 #### PRODUCT_CODE
 The CMRSET AET product code to download.